tABLE OF contents

 - International Baccalaureate: International Baccalaureate Higher Level examinations will be received for credits for scores of 5 or better.
 No credit is awarded for Standard Level examinations.
 Courses are recommended to the appropriate school dean for acceptance as transfer credit, on a course-by-course basis, to a maximum of 30 credits.

 - College Courses taken in High School: Students who complete appropriate college courses for credit during high school may also transfer this credit to Siena.
-To begin the process of credit evaluation, the student should request an official transcript from the originating college or university and have it mailed to the Siena College Registrar’s Office, 515 Loudon Road, Loudonville, NY 12211.
-The Assistant Dean of each School evaluates the coursework and notifies students through email whether or not the credits will transfer.
-A grade of ‘C’ or higher is required.
-Once the course work and grades are found acceptable, the Transfer Credit Evaluations are submitted to the Registrar’s Office for processing and a copy emailed to the student.
+To begin the process of credit evaluation, the student should request an official transcript from the originating college or university, or their third-party provider, and have it sent to the Siena College Admissions Office, 515 Loudon Road, Loudonville, NY 12211.
+The Admissions Office will evaluate the coursework and process the transfer credit.
+If further evaluation of a transcript is needed, the transcript will be sent to the Registrar’s Office for completion.
+A grade of C-1 or higher is required.

 Students applying for admission to Siena who matriculated at a two-year or other four-year institutions must submit an application for transfer admission by January 1 for the spring semester, April 1 for the summer semester, or by July 1 for the fall semester.
 Transfer candidates may use the Siena College application by visiting the Transfer Student Admission webpage or they may submit the Transfer Common Application.
 Applications for transfer admission are reviewed as soon as they are complete.
 Applications received after June 1 will be reviewed on a space-available basis.
 In addition to the application form, the following information must be received before an admission decision can be made: